tdyer/ga-sql-blog-homework/README.md

 - Sinatra
 - Ruby

-## Learning Objectives
-- Anatomy of a database (table, row, column, index, etc.)
-- Basic understanding that column data types exist and are different
-- Develop a level of proficiency with postgres.
-- Develop a level of proficiency with psql command line utility.
-- Data manipulation, aka DML.
-(SELECT, INSERT etc.)
-- Data definition, aka DDL.
-(CREATE TABLE, ADD COLUMN, etc.)
-- Use SQL scripts to load/manipulate data

 ## Requirements
 We are going to create a Blog using Sinatra and SQL.
 This Blog will have a set of Posts.